 American Academy of Pediatrics revises its policy on developmental screening with an algorithm that includes screening at 9-, 18-, and 30-month well child visits in the article Identifying Infants and Young Children With Developmental Disorders in the Medical Home: An Algorithm for Developmental Surveillance and Screening.
 Statements of reaffirmation were published in 2010 and 2014.

 Ages & Stages Questionnaires®, Third Edition (ASQ®-3) is published.
 Among the many changes, this edition features new 2 and 9 month questionnaires, expanded administration windows, new standardization with a sample that includes 15,138 children whose parents completed 18,232 questionnaires, revised cutoff scores, monitoring zone, and much more.

 The debut of ASQ® Online management and questionnaire completion for ease of use, resource savings, and improved accuracy.

 Work on the 2nd edition of ASQ:SE begins.
 Over a 2-year period, 16,424 questionnaires were completed by parents and caregivers across the United States and Canada.

 Final item set for ASQ:SE-2 is decided, and investigation of convergent validity and test-retest reliability outcomes started.

 Our research is ongoing.
+Data collection for the 4th edition of ASQ is expected to continue through 2020 followed by data analysis and final revisions.
+Learn how you can help with the research.
 By continuing to gather insights and data, we will ensure that ASQ questionnaires continue to be an accurate, effective, and family friendly tool for screening.